quantum-tinkerer/pymablock/docs/source/tutorial/bilayer_graphene.md

 Let's start from defining the Hamiltonian.
 We will use [`sympy`](https://www.sympy.org/) for symbolic computation and manipulation which can make the code somewhat verbose.
-Still, while it may seem like a waste for a problem of this scale, as complexity increases, using `sympy` for symbolic calculations starts paying off.

 We begin with the basic imports